The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 Below is the list of work lanes for the project:

 🟢 Express: Permissionless, no previous authorization required to work.
 Simply assign yourself and start working.\
-🟡 Structured: Requires coordination with team/organization.\
+🟡 Structured: Requires some coordination with devs.\
-🔴 Supervised: Requires deep planning and management, reserved for main team and main collaborators.
+🔴 Supervised: Requires deep planning and management, reserved for main team and skilled developers.

 ### Your First Issue
-Comment on the issue you wish to work on by using the command /assign in your comment, like this:
+You can assign yourself to an issue by using a command called /assign.
+Simply comment on the issue you wish to work on by using the command /assign, like this:

 <img width="837" height="250" alt="image" src="https://github.com/user-attachments/assets/b36eb9e8-8730-4047-8283-a8b3a2f24f1f" />